New Advent

 They who receive the dignity of the empire, or the honour of the principal priesthood from our Lord Jesus Christ, ought to provide and to care for those things which please him, and rule and govern the people committed to their care according to his will and good pleasure.

 We have had Constantine, beloved in Christ, most holy Bishop of Leontina in our beloved Sicily, with whom your paternal blessedness is well acquainted, into our presence; and, having spoken with him face to face, have sent him with this our present venerable jussio to you.
-Whom, after that he has seen you, forthwith dismiss, that he may come back to us, and write us by him concerning your coming— what time we may expect will be spent in your journeying thence and coming to us.
+Whom, after that he has seen you, immediately dismiss, that he may come back to us, and write us by him concerning your coming — what time we may expect will be spent in your journeying thence and coming to us.
 Moreover, he can retain with him the most holy Bishop of Naples, and come up hither together with him.
 And, as your journey will be by way of Naples and Sicily we have given orders to the Governor of Sicily about this, that he take due care to have every needful preparation made for your honour and rest, which is necessary in order that your paternal blessedness may come to us.
 Given on the ivth before the calends of September, the seventh indiction, from the Royal City.

 Read at the First Session.